Powys (View on a map )

 *** Any day arrival *** Min 2-night stay ***

 The Treetop Cabin is magnificently perched high on a wooded slope with breath-taking views over the valley below.
 The stunning structure has been lovingly crafted using wood from the valley itself.
-There is a large balcony with chairs and hammock, and a wooden walkway to a luxurious private composting loo.
+There is a large balcony with chairs and hammock, and a wooden walkway to a private composting loo.

-Inside, the property is simply but elegantly furnished, while the large windows reveal a stunning panorama of the woodland canopy with its abundance of native wildlife.
+The large windows reveal a stunning panorama of the woodland canopy with its abundance of native wildlife.
 Relax in the hammock on the balcony to sound of chattering birds and the soothing babble of the brook far below.